tony-go/snixpc/README.markdown

 ## Bugs / Limitations

 - We did not serialize properly `XPC_TYPE_ARRAY`
-- The plugin is not resilient when
+- The plugin is not resilient when there is a lot of messages
+  - This warning appear:
+    ```
+    warning: hit breakpoint while running function, skipping commands and conditions to prevent recursion
+    ```
+  - It is very difficult to stop the execution when there is a lot of message

 ## Dependencies